themesberg/flowbite-svelte/src/routes/docs/components/accordion.md

 ---
 layout: componentLayout
 title: Svelte Accordion - Flowbite
-breadcrumb_title: Accordion
+breadcrumb_title: Svelte Accordion
+component_title: Accordion
 dir: Components
 description: Use the accordion component to show hidden information based on the collapse and expand state of the child elements using data attribute options
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib';
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib';
   // Props
   import {props as accordionProps} from '../../props/Accordion.json'